 Consider the following a lake effect snowshoe advisory and an opportunity for a seasonal affective re-order.

-When the winter winds start to blow from the west across the still unfrozen waters of Lake Erie the result can be prodigious snowfalls south of the city of Buffalo.
+When the winter winds blow from the west across the still unfrozen waters of Lake Erie the result can be prodigious snowfalls south of the city of Buffalo.
 Snow can pile up in jaw dropping amounts in a matter of hours, making for perfect conditions for winter sports enthusiasts.

 For me, a lake effect snowstorm means a chance to throw on my cross-country skis or lace up my boots and head out of the city on a snowshoe-assisted hike to some of the most scenic spots Western New York has to offer.